eddabjork/service-poller/README.md

 to do

-- simultaneous writes to server
+- simultaneous writes to server and file to save services
 - test
 - make pretty